 The fence is the adjustable guide of the saw.
 It makes your material stay in place.
-The T-square is the standard fence that is ideal for standard cuts.
+The T-square is the standard fence that is ideal for common cuts.
 Specialty fences have a micro-adjust feature.
 The Vega U26 Table saw has micro-adjustment table support.
 You are allowed to fine-tune the measurements of the cut.

-The rip capacity ranges from 18 inches for the entry-level saws up to 60inches for high-end saws.
+The rip capacity ranges from 18 inches for the entry-level saws to 60inches for high-end saws.
 I recommend a table saw that rips materials with accuracy.
 However, it also depends on the ideal materials you will be working on.

 - They both perform the same woodwork task.
 That is to cut wood.

 - They both have the same design.
 They are elevated saws with table-like surfaces.

 - They have circular blades.

 Differences between a radial saw and a table saw

 - Radial saws are easier to maintain than table saws.